 Sustainability – Consistently operate in a manner which builds public trust, reflects our core values and demonstrates stewardship in the communities where we operate.

-At Plains, our Health and Safety Management Program consists of a number of initiatives that enhance our ability to achieve our goals and objectives.
-Below are some examples.
+At Plains, our Health and Safety Management Program consists of a number of initiatives that enhance our ability to achieve our goals and establish the framework for defining accountabilities, establishing risk controls and enabling competencies to ensure safe and environmentally responsible operations.
+Below are some examples:

 The Plains Life Rules are a set of 11 rules that our employees and contractors use to guide the way we work.
 We believe following these Life Rules will help eliminate personal injuries, motor vehicle incidents and environmental releases.